open-pioneer/trails-openlayers-base-packages/src/packages/react-utils/README.md

 }
 ```

-The heading level can be overwritten by using the `ConfigureTitledSection` component.
+To override the automatic heading level, use the `ConfigureTitledSection` component.
-This could be useful to override the initial heading level or to force a certain level when the React tree differs from the DOM tree.
-For example:
+This can be used for example to override the initial heading level or to force a certain level when the React tree differs from the DOM tree.

+Example:

 ```jsx
 <ConfigureTitledSection level={2}>